History of the Czech poppy

 Poppy cultivation in modern times

-In the modern period, poppy cultivation continued to expand in the Czech Republic.
-In the 19th century, poppies were also cultivated for the production of opium, which was used as a remedy for pain and insomnia.
-Poppies were also used as one of the foods that strengthen brain function and improve memory, and thus became one of the main ingredients used especially in baking.
+In the modern era, poppy cultivation in the Czech Republic continued to expand.
+In the 19th century, poppy was also grown for the production of opium, which was used as a medicine for pain and insomnia.
+Poppy also became one of the ingredients used in baking due to its taste.

 By the end of the 19th century, the Czech Republic was already the largest producer of poppies not only in Europe but in the whole world.
 Most poppy fields were located in central Bohemia around Prague or in the vicinity of Čáslav and the South Bohemian town of Tabor.
 At that time, poppies were grown mainly on small family farms.
 The cultivation, processing and export of poppy seeds was an important part of Czech agriculture and contributed to its prosperity.
 In 1896, poppies were cultivated on an area of almost 2 000 hectares, compared to more recent data – in 2020, the area was almost 40 000 hectares.